One Bowling Green

 The underlying motion and an electronic version of the proposed order in Word or WordPerfect format should be submitted to Chambers prior to the scheduled date and time for presentment.

-Requests for 2004 orders may be submitted ex parte, but the Court, in its discretion, may require notice and a hearing.
+Requests for 2004 orders may be submitted ex parte or on notice of presentment, but the Court in its discretion may require notice and a hearing.

-Requests for conferences should ordinarily be made by letter, sent either by mail or hand delivery.
+Requests for conferences should ordinarily be made by letter, and emailed to firstname.lastname@example.org, together with a follow-up call to the Courtroom Deputy.
+The letter requesting the conference should ordinarily be filed on the Electronic Case Filing (ECF) System.
 The letter should include the reason for the conference request and must be no longer than two pages in length.
-Chambers will contact the requesting party upon receipt of the letter.

 If a telephonic conference is granted, parties should submit a conference call-in number and passcode to Chambers.